 What educational assessment procedures are carried out and who is involved?

-In case of pupils with indications of having special educational needs or other psycho-social difficulties, the school, at a first stage, supported by the Interdisciplinary Support Committees (EDY), devises a short-term intervention programme.
+In case of pupils with indications of having special educational needs or other psycho-social difficulties, at a first stage, the school, supported by the Interdisciplinary Support Committees (EDY), devises a short-term intervention programme.
 This programme is applied at the school level.

 At a second stage, if it is considered as necessary, learners with indications of having special educational needs or other psycho-social difficulties are further evaluated by the Centres for Interdisciplinary Assessment Counselling and Support (KEDASY), which carry out individual evaluations and issue evaluation reports.
 This process is carried out: